ORX Cause & Impact Operational Risk Reference Taxonomy

 Are you an ORX Member?
 Log in here for the full taxonomy and guidance (check if your firm is a member)

 Following the development of the ORX Event Type Taxonomy in 2019, it became clear to us that complementary cause and impact categories would support the understanding and use of the taxonomy.
-By covering the cause-event-impact ‘Bow Tie’ model, we could provide a more insightful view of how the operational risk taxonomy can be applied in practice by financial organisations.
+By covering the cause-event-impact ‘Bow Tie’ model, we could provide a more insightful view of how financial organisations can apply the operational risk taxonomy in practice.

 So, applying a similar methodology to that used in our previous work, and again supported by Oliver Wyman, we've created the Cause and Impact Operational Risk Reference Taxonomy.
 This taxonomy consolidates the information collected from 50 financial services firms into a single view of causes and impacts.